hltorresvera/hltorresvera.github.io/resume.md

 _University of California, Berkeley_

 - Coursework in molecular biology, biophysics, chemical biology, teaching, and research ethics
-- CryoEM and electrophysical characterization of a blue-shifted channelrhodopsin for use in optognetics
+- Cryo-electron microscopy and electrophysical characterization of a blue-shifted channelrhodopsin
-- Purified, characterized, and modified ribosomes using affinity chromatography, sucrose density gradients, and _in vitro_ translation assays for use in genetic code expansion
+- Purified and characterized modified _E. coli_ribosomes using affinity chromatography, sucrose density gradients, and _in vitro_ translation assays

 **B.S. in Natural Sciences** (2015-2020)
 _Universidad de Puerto Rico en Cayey_

 - Majored in chemistry and mathematics
-- Coursework in organic, analytical, and physical chemistry
+- Coursework in organic chemistry, analytical chemistry, biochemistry, and physical chemistry
-- Mathmathics emphasis on programming
+- Coursework in mathmathics with emphasis on programming and algorithms
-- Additional coursework in Anglo-Caribbean poetry, contemporary Latin-American literature in the US
+- Additional coursework in Anglo-Caribbean poetry and contemporary Latin-American literature in the US
-- Research in protein structure calculations using rosetta and in density functional theory analysis of HOMO/LUMO energy levels of photo-sensitive dyes
+- Broad research experiences in biochemistry, computational chemistry, and biophysical chemistry.

 ## experience